Amatofrancesco99/Gas_consumption-prediction/README.md

 The topic of this project is: **"Long-Term Time-Series forecasting, using model identification theory"**.

 Starting from a dataset, which concerns *two years gas consumption trend in Italy in function of two parameters* (day of the year, day of the week), we want to identify the model which represents our data in the better way.
-Afterwards, we created a function that predicts the gas consumption, once you insert the value of the parameters mentioned before.
+Afterwards, we created a function that predicts the gas consumption value, using the best identified model, once you insert a tuple composed by the two parameters mentioned before.

 In order to identify the best model that represents our time series process we used: *polynomial regression*, *neural networks* and finally *harmonic regression*.